tamerfrombk/muka/README.md

 1. Specifying a recursion depth
    - As of now, `muka` does a full recursive search of the specified directory.
+2. Symlink following
+   - As of now, `muka` does not follow symlinks.

 ## Contributing